-Example: "Your answers will help us serve your better in the future", "We will use your feedback to plan events that more closely fit your interests" or "Your responses will help us improve our website".
+Example: "Your answers will help us serve you better in the future", "We will use your feedback to plan events that more closely fit your interests" or "Your responses will help us improve our website".

-If you're trying to decide about product A or feature B, it may be beneficial not to mention this in the invitation.
+If you're trying to decide between product A or feature B, it may be beneficial not to mention this in the invitation.
 Otherwise, contacts who don't have a strong opinion on either product might not participate at all.

 Tip: By keeping the description general, a wider audience will be interested in participating.
 But make sure there is some relevancy.

 Encourage people to "Take the survey now."
 It's also important to include a deadline to prevent anyone from procrastinating for too long.